 LC: Could you say more about how you decide what to photograph?

 In "State Business," each image represents a concrete governmental institution, a broker, or a business.
 Each image is made with the permission of that entity.
 And when permission is denied, usually due to security reasons, I ask at what distance it can be permitted: at the reception?
 The entrance?
 From 10 meters away?
 In a sense, each photograph is directed by that entity, and is a constructed self-portrait.
 This isn’t something I would be able to convey through any other medium.

-What about the presentation of this project?
-There is, after all, a lot more than photographs.
+LC: What about the presentation of this project?
+There is, after all, a lot more material than the pictures.